-1. Career Pathways: Career Pathways are suggested course sequences available at base schools.
+1. Career Pathways: Career Pathways are suggested course sequences [available at base schools](#).
 Students express interest during the course selection process and work with school counselors to enroll in elective courses.
 2. Specialty Programs: Some CTE courses and programs are only available at select locations.
-All CTE programs are interest-based programs, but a Specialty Program application is required if the student must transfer to another school or will be transported to another school site for one or more courses.
+All CTE programs are interest-based programs, but a Specialty Program [requires an application](#).
+Students will either transfer to another school or will be transported to another school for one or more courses.
 Visit the [Specialty Programs](#) website to learn more about the application and timeline.